 Establish an effective exercise routine and at the same time, introduce healthy changes to your diet.
 Control your calories and food portions to limit the skyrocketing increase in your weight.

 More importantly, don’t starve yourself.
-You will need all the essential nutrients to keep your body healthy and happy during the menopausal
+You will need all the essential nutrients to keep your body healthy and happy during the menopausal stage.

 5. Not Getting Your Hormone Levels Checked